Back to Blog

 Canva: No material properties.
 Your art is just a flat image inserted into a frame shape.

-MOCKLIO: Realistic material rendering.
+MOCKLIO: Realistic ultra-realistic textures.
 Canvas texture.
 Glass reflection.
 All calculated based on how these materials actually interact with light.

 The Workflow Comparison